namberino/obsidian-notes/Namicon/CS/ML Notes/Attention.md

 The word with the highest probability in the fully-connected layer's output is then fed back into the decoder's input and we repeat the process until we get `<EOS>` or hit the max output length.

 Note that with attention added into the model, we don't entirely need the LSTMs anymore.
+To learn more, check out [[Transformer]].